SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 # The following versions which use 'Book of Life' are eliminated:

-*Note: The New King James Version (NKJV) footnotes: "NU (Critical), M (Majority) tree of life".
-It would otherwise have been eliminated.*

 1. 21st Century King James Version (KJ21) © 1994
 1. BRG Bible (BRG) Blue Red and Gold Letter Edition™ Copyright © 2012
 1. Douay-Rheims 1899 American Edition (DRA) Public Domain